rishiso/USACO-Problems/README.md

 # USACO-Problems
-These are my solutions to the USACO training problems and previous contest problems.
+These are my solutions to the USACO training problems.